Daniel

 What has surprised you most about Duke?

 While I had a good sense of the identity of the medicine program before I joined it, I did not know the extent to which that culture of camaraderie extended to the rest of the Duke system.
-In your time as an internal medicine resident, you will rely on your consultants and colleagues in PT, OT, respiratory, speech, social work, and more to help provide excellent patient care, and you will find nothing but supportive, dedicated providers across that spectrum at Duke.
+In your time as an internal medicine resident, you will rely on your consultants and colleagues in PT, OT, respiratory, speech, social work, and more to help provide excellent patient care, and you will find nothing but supportive, dedicated providers cross that spectrum at Duke.

 What is the best thing about living in Durham and the Triangle?